jtresko/BS_KB/docs/getting-started/Getting Started with BigShort - New Users.md

 title: "Getting Started with BigShort - New Users"
 layout: default
 parent: Getting Started
-grand_parent: Help Center
-nav_order: 4
+nav_order: 1
 ---

-First, before the trading day starts, or even on the previous day, we recommend taking a look at the [Seasonality Tab](/docs/getting-started/Understanding the Seasonality Tab/).
+First, before the trading day starts, or even on the previous day, we recommend taking a look at the [Seasonality Tab](/getting-started/Understanding the Seasonality Tab/).
 This shows the historic performance of the last 30 years of SPY per calendar date.
 While Seasonality is a weaker force in the market, it’s good to give a general directional bias for the day.

-**If you’re just getting started, we recommend looking at the[SF Segregated chart.](/docs/getting-started/SF Segregated Tab/)**
+**If you’re just getting started, we recommend looking at the[SF Segregated chart.](/getting-started/SF Segregated Tab/)**

 ![](/assets/images/help/getting-started/Getting Started with_0-chart.png)